 Why host a stream?

 Hosting someone else’s stream is a way to show support for them.
-Also, you help them to attract more viewers because those who have subscribed to your channel can watch the hosted stream.
+Also, you can help them to attract more viewers because those who have subscribed to your channel can watch the hosted stream.

 Mostly, smaller channels usually host bigger channels.
 This helps the smaller channels to get more attention.
-When you host a bigger channel, the best bet is that your number of followers will increase, even if it’s by one person.
+When you host a bigger channel, the best bet is that your followers will increase, even if it’s by one person.

 To host on Twitch

 This article will show you how to host on both the app (Android and iOS) and PC (Windows, macOS, and Linux).
 You need to have a Twitch account so if you don’t, sign up for one.
 Once that is done, go through the steps that follow.

 On the website, here's how you can go about it: